mmikowski/powercss/README.md

 only the affected **cascades** and update only them when needed.

 ## Compression
+This example is illustrated by `pcss._example004_.html` which can be be found in the `examples` directory of the GitHub repository.
+Clone the repository and open the file with your browser to see the results.

 PowerCSS code and modules that use it can be highly compressed thanks to the use of easily recognized symbols that start and end in an underscore like `_css_str_`.
-After concatentating all JS files in your project, simply replace these patterns with unique tokens, preferable using shorter tokens for the most common symbols.
-I have a tool for this purpose, and it reduces minified file often around an additional 30-40% compared to UglifyJS alone.
+After concatentating all JS files in our project, we can simply the object key these patterns with unique tokens, using shorter tokens for the most common symbols.
+We can often reduce file size to half again of UglifyJS alone!

+In our example, the PowerCSS library and the CSS directives where reduced to 30% of their original size, and to 15% when using the "SuperPack" key technique.

 ## Regression tests
 TODO